prateeeksagar/prateeeksagar/README.md

 ### 👨🏻‍💻 The Engineering Journey

-I am a Delhi-based Full Stack Developer with an MCA from the University of Delhi, passionate about architecting systems from 0-to-1.
+I am a India-based Full Stack Developer with an Computer Science from the University of Delhi, passionate about architecting systems from 0-to-1.
 I specialize in turning complex logic into seamless, high-performance digital experiences.

 *   🏢 **Currently:** Architecting AI-powered video editing platforms as a Full Stack Developer at **Wishtales AI**.
-*   🛡️ **Previously:** Built robust fraud detection systems and ONDC integrations at **Faircent**.
+*   🛡️ **Previously:** Built robust fraud detection systems, backend APIs and ONDC integrations at **Faircent**.
 *   🎨 **Building:** **ExcileBoard**, a highly optimized vector graphics canvas with infinite, locally persistent boards.
-*   ☁️ **Exploring:** Serverless architectures (Cloudflare Workers) and distributed backend systems.
-*   ⚡ **Superpower:** Decoupling UI operations from rendering loops to guarantee buttery-smooth 60 FPS performance.
+*   ⚡ **Superpower:** Decoupling UI operations from rendering loops to guarantee buttery-smooth 60 FPS performance & Highly scalable and high performance backend systems.

 <br>